cwwrussell/RomanNumerals/README.md

 ### Documentation Notes

-I attempted to keep most of my code clear and simple enough to be 'self documenting', otherwise I've added code to (hopefully) clarify and explain the logic.
+I attempted to keep most of my code clear and simple enough to be 'self documenting', otherwise I've added comments to (hopefully) clarify and explain the logic.